-Term Deposit rates are at historic lows – XTBs can make your savings work harder
+Term Deposit rates are at historic lows – XTBs can make your money work harder

 Term Deposit rates are the lowest since records began in 1982¹.

 Most Term Deposit are currently returning less than 2.25% pa¹ and if you are looking for 3-6 month Term Deposit the average rate is now below 2%¹.

 As a savvy investor, no-one would blame you for wanting your cash to work harder for you.
 And it can.